"10 will fight, 9 will die. You get to watch."The Condemned

 - Deadly Game: It's the idea of the film, actually.

 - Deconstruction: Of Deadly Games of the likes of Hunger Games and Battle Royale.
-If the Condemned took place in those settings, nobody would bat an eye as the Deadly Games in those settings are also televised (though for different reasons), but since it takes place in the real world, almost everyone is disgusted with the concept, even if it's people who are on death row instead of youth fighting to the death.
+If the Condemned took place in those settings, nobody would bat an eye as the Deadly Games in those settings are also televised (though for different reasons.
+Heck, some people even get excited for them), but since it takes place in the real world, almost everyone is disgusted with the concept, even if it's people who are on death row instead of youth fighting to the death.
 It also shows what would happen if someone other than the government ran the Deadly Game and the consequences of favoring one competitor.

 - Earn Your Happy Ending: Jack.